-Liabilities - Total liabilities of the Police Retirement System were \$66.7 million as of April 30, 2022.
-They include payables for money manager fees and refunds, amounts due to brokers for purchases of investments, and securities lending collateral.
-Total liabilities decreased by \$19.1 million during the year due to the \$21.0 million decrease in the offsetting liability for securities lending activity.
+Liabilities - As of April 30, 2023, the Police Retirement System had total liabilities of \$77.9 million.
+This amount includes payables for money manager fees, refunds, and amounts due to brokers for investment purchases and securities lending collateral.
+Over the course of the year, the total liabilities increased by \$11.2 million, primarily due to the \$11.5 million rise in the offsetting liability for securities lending activity.

-Net Position - Police Retirement System assets exceeded liabilities on April 30, 2022, by \$990.5 million.
-Net Position decreased by \$43.1 million or -4.2% from the prior year based on the underperformance of the stock and bond markets.
+Net Position - As of April 30, 2023, the Police Retirement System had assets worth \$953.5 million more than its liabilities.
+However, it experienced a decrease of \$37.0 million or -3.7% in its Net Position from the previous year due to the underperformance of the stock and bond markets.